 3 The sea saw it and fled; Jordan turned back.
 (NKJV).

 Besides the priests bearing or carrying God’s presence (symbolized by the Ark of the Covenant) into the Jordan to divide it, the priests were also expected to stand firm in what God had already done, on dry ground in the midst of the Jordan, so that all the children of Israel might cross over on dry ground to inherit their Promised Land.

 This is what is expected of God’s servants today!

-Just as the priests of old bearing God’s presence did nothing else other than standing firm in the finished work of God for the children of Israel to cross over Jordan on dry ground to their inheritance so must the New Testaments priests stand firm in the finished work of Jesus Christ so that God’s people might cross over into their inheritances in Christ.
+Just as the priests of old bearing God’s presence did nothing else other than standing firm in the finished work of God for the children of Israel to cross over Jordan on dry ground to their inheritance, so must the New Testaments priests stand firm in the finished work of Jesus Christ so that God’s people might cross over into their inheritance in Christ.

 Unfortunately, many believers and servants of God today are not standing firm in what the Lord Jesus Christ has already done or accomplished by His sacrificial death on the cross and His triumphant resurrection from the dead.

 You cannot cross over completely from sin to holiness, from curse to blessing, from sickness to good health, from defeat to victory, from failure to success, or from poverty to prosperity if you fail to repose your faith in Jesus Christ and stand firm in His finished work.

 Many believers today are not enjoying and experiencing the benefits of the finished work of Jesus Christ because they have not been properly taught the true Gospel of the Grace of God so that they might put their faith only in the finished work of Jesus Christ, thereby appropriating and enjoying God’s blessings in Christ Jesus (Acts 20:24).